JCSaa/JCSaa/README.md

 - 👋 Hi there, my name is Juan C. Saa...
-- 👀 I’m intrigued by simple lightweight websites and interested in 11ty, Nunjucks, Markdown, and lightweight CSS.
+- 👀 I’m a fan of Kotlin KMP, Compose, lightweight websites, Statis Site Gnerators, 11ty, Nunjucks, Markdown, and lightweight CSS.
-- 🌱 Currently working on a niche Blog about gaming operations.
+- 🌱 Currently working on a niche Blog app about gaming operations with Claude Code assitance.

 <!---
 JCSaa/JCSaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.